 - The Last Straw: One task has you feeding candy to a troll.
 He gets fatter... and fatter... and fatter... then BOOM!

 - Lethal Lava Land: The "Night" version of Pyramid Scheme.
 Jojo deliberately created it to be messed up.

 - Let's Play: By Good Natured Filth and Dodd The Hammer.
 In the Let's Play Archive.

 - Level Ate: Food Fright, as the name suggests.
 And boy, does it look tasty!

 - Mayincatec: Pyramid Scheme.
 The "Day" portion of the level is a beautiful, South American-esque rainforest and pyramid.
 The Dark World "Night" portion, though, is a Lethal Lava Land.

 - Minecart Madness: Mine Blowing.

 - Monster Clown: Well, it's set at a theme park, so a couple creepy clowns were a given.
-Surprisingly, the ones in the first level, Clowny Island, aren't as bad as you'd expect.
+Surprisingly, the ones in the first level, Clowny Island, aren't as bad as you'd expect, just annoying.
 Well, unless you're a coulrophobe.

 - No OSHA Compliance: If Whoopie World is meant to be a theme park, certain parts of it seem very... unsafe.
 OK, so maybe that's Jojo's doing, but the parts that customers were definitely not supposed to enter are still totally unsafe; what about the workers?